Sexual Transmission Information

 Cases of both congenital syphilis and congenital Lyme have been reported to affect newborns, causing low birth weights, premature deliveries and stillbirths.

 Although antibiotics are used, treatment will not repair damage already done and does not always result in a cure.
-Unfortunately, millions have been spent over the years trying, no one has been able to develop an effective vaccine for either Lyme or syphilis.
+Unfortunately, millions of dollars have been spent over the years trying, yet no one has been able to develop an effective vaccine for either Lyme or syphilis.

 The CDC reports the best way to avoid contracting any sexually transmitted disease is to abstain from sexual contact or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.
 To prevent Lyme disease the same applies, however, you’ll also need to use bug repellents, avoid areas with high tick infestations and regularly do a tick check.